It's one method of potentially mitigating some of the risks that can come from share market volatility.

 Term deposits can’t be traded like shares, exchange traded funds (ETFs) and exchange traded bonds (XTBs), but they have a fixed life and can provide regular income during that life or at expiry.

-Term deposits are one of the lowest-risk investment opportunities, particularly because the government guarantees term deposits up to $250,000 with an Authorised Deposit-taking Institution (ADI) such as a bank.
+Term deposits are one of the lowest-risk investment opportunities, particularly because the government guarantees term deposits up to $250,000 with an Authorised Deposit-taking Institution (ADI).

 Australian Government Bonds